Orchids Logo

 Conclusion

-Because it cannot be expressed as a fraction and its decimal goes on without repeating.
+Answer: Because it cannot be expressed as a fraction, and its decimal goes on without repeating.

-Dive into more math concepts like Rational and Irrational Numbers at Orchids School – spread the knowledge and help others sharpen their number skills!
+Dive into more math concepts like rational and irrational numbers at Orchids International & spread the knowledge to help others sharpen their number skills!

 Share